nilanjankundu/windfire-restaurants-node/README.md

 * *Route* that exposes the Service outside the OpenShift cluster

 #### Jenkins pipeline
-A BuildConfig definition of type JenkinsPipeline is also available in **[buildconfig.yaml](deployment/openshift/jenkins/buildconfig.yaml)** to allow using Jenkins to automate build and deployment to OpenShift; the BuildConfig then delegates the build and deployment steps to [Jenkinsfile](Jenkinsfile).
+A BuildConfig definition of type JenkinsPipeline is defined in **[buildconfig.yaml](deployment/openshift/jenkins/buildconfig.yaml)** to allow using Jenkins to automate build and deployment to OpenShift; the BuildConfig then delegates the build and deployment steps to [Jenkinsfile](Jenkinsfile).
+Run **[create-buildconfig.sh](deployment/openshift/jenkins/create-buildconfig.sh)** to create the *BuildConfig* object

 You will obviously need to have access to a Jenkins instance and configure it adequately; you can refer to my other GitHub repository https://github.com/robipozzi/devops/blob/master/Jenkins/README.md for instructions on how to setup and configure Jenkins on OpenShift itself.